 See Fed.
 R. Evid.
-608–09; United States v.
+608-09; United States v.
 Hankey, 203 F.3d 1160, 1173 (9th Cir.
-2000) (finding that district court properly admitted impeachment evidence following limiting instruction to jury).
+2000) (explaining that the district court properly admitted impeachment evidence following the limiting instruction to jury).
 If this instruction is given during the trial, the Committee recommends giving the second sentence in numbered paragraph 3 of Instruction 1.10 (What Is Not Evidence) with the concluding instructions.
 See also Instruction 1.11 (Evidence for Limited Purpose).

 2.10 Tests and Experiments